zimfw/zimfw/README.md

 ### zimfw

-The command line utility for Zim:
+The Zim plugin manager:

   * Added new modules to `~/.zimrc`?
 Run `zimfw install`.
   * Removed modules from `~/.zimrc`?
 Run `zimfw uninstall`.
   * Want to update your modules to their latest revisions?
 Run `zimfw update`.
   * Want to upgrade `zimfw` to its latest version?
 Run `zimfw upgrade`.
-  * For more information about the `zimfw` utility, run `zimfw help`.
+  * For more information about the `zimfw` plugin manager, run `zimfw help`.

 Settings
 --------
 Modules are installed using `git` by default.
 If you don't have `git` installed, or if you want to take advantage of our degit tool for faster and lighter module installations, you can set degit as the default tool with: